-The Cardiology Research Program is designed to support integrated basic and clinical research to study normal and abnormal cardiovascular development.
+The Cardiology Research Program Area is designed to support integrated basic and clinical research to study normal and abnormal cardiovascular development and disease.
 This program supports research in the general areas of:

 Heart Development: normal and abnormal cardiovascular development, molecular and genetic etiology of cardiovascular malformations, and gene-environment interactions in development of congenital heart disease.